In this series of videos, we will learn the basics and fundamental practices of First Aid.

 First Aid is the first and immediate assistance given to any person suffering from either a minor or serious illness or injury, with care provided to preserve life, prevent the condition from worsening, or to promote recovery.

-Learn more about heart attacks, here.
+Learn more about bandaging a hand, here.

 St John Ambulance is a volunteer-led, charitable non-governmental organisation dedicated to the teaching and practice of First Aid, and the support of the national emergency response system in England.